Building on Land with Japanese knotweed

 What are the main issues for developers related to Japanese knotweed?

-The main issue affecting developers who want to build on land that is affected by Japanese knotweed is what impact will this have on their plans.
+The main issue affecting developers with Japanese knotweed on a building site is the impact it will inevitably have on their plans.
 There are various treatment options that can be employed in different areas of a development site to save costs and manage knotweed risks.
 These should be discussed with an appropriately experienced and qualified Japanese knotweed specialist.

 Is a Japanese knotweed survey required before commencing new property development?